United States of America

 Overall Length 20 ft 6 in (6.248 m)

-Notes: The standard submarine torpedo of the war.
+Developed as a replacement for the Mark 10, this was the standard submarine torpedo of the World War II period.
 Modified versions stayed in US service until the 1970s.
 The 31 knot setting was rarely used during the war.

 21" (53.3 cm) Mark 15